Token2 TOTPRadius Virtual appliance

 The principle behind LDAP Proxy mode is that users will provide their AD or LDAP password together with the one-time passwords in the password field.
 TOTPRadius will then parse the password, split it into two parts and authenticate the OTP and if correct will send the AD/LDAP password part further to the AD/LDAP server configured.
 The order of authentication is exactly as stated above, OTP is checked first and AD after OTP is confirmed correct; this is done in order to prevent account lockouts during brute force attacks.
 Enabling LDAP Proxy on your TOTPRadius appliance allows implementing two-factor authentication for systems that do not natively support it, such as Cisco Meraki VPN, Cisco WLC and many others

-We are discovering more and more organizations moving to full cloud Azure AD implementation while keeping some services, such as VPN, on-premises.
-As the LDAP interface of Azure AD is not accessible directly, it was not possible to configure TOTPRadius to use Azure AD as its authentication source.
+We are discovering more and more organizations moving to full cloud Azure AD (Microsoft Entra ID) implementation while keeping some services, such as VPN, on-premises.
+As the LDAP interface of Azure AD (Microsoft Entra ID) is not accessible directly, it was not possible to configure TOTPRadius to use Azure AD (Microsoft Entra ID) as its authentication source.

 TOTPRadius is deployed as a software-based virtual appliance that runs on two hypervisors: VMWare ESXi and Microsoft Hyper-V. Upon request, virtual appliances for other hypervisors can be provided.
 It is free to use with up to 5 users.
 You need to obtain a license to increase the number of allowed users.
-You can download the appliance using one of the links below:
+You can download the appliance here

 [0.2.8] Additional API call for listing users (listusers , returns username and registration time in json)